jihenghu/canoe/examples/2024-JHu-juno-mwr/readme.md

 	![radiance_dry.png](radiance_dry.png)

 #### outouts
-You can output the vars wanted usign H5PY, like:
+You can output the vars wanted using H5PY, like:
 ```python
 # Save the results to an HDF5 file
 with h5py.File('juno_mwr_fwd_case-EZ-moist-profile.h5', 'w') as h5file: